Zhang Wentao

-Zhang Wentao (张文涛; born 14 April 1993) is a Chinese footballer who currently plays as centre-back for China League One side Guangxi Pingguo Haliao.
+Zhang Wentao (张文涛; born 14 April 1993) is a Chinese footballer who currently plays as centre-back for Guizhou Guiyang Athletic.

 Club career

 Zhang Wentao started his professional football career in 2011 when he joined Shanghai Zobon for the 2011 China League Two campaign.
 The club would be taken over by Shanghai SIPG and he was placed in their youth team where he failed to break into their senior team.
-He would move to Chinese Super League club Shanghai Shenxin in December 2013.
+Despite this he represented Shanghai at the 2013 National Games of China and was part of the team that won the football at the tournament.
+A move to Chinese Super League club Shanghai Shenxin in December 2013 would follow.
 Zhang was promoted to Shanghai Shenxin first team squad in 2015.
 On 18 April 2015, he made his Super League debut in a 4–1 home defeat against Changchun Yatai.

 Zhang transferred to Chinese Super League side Henan Jianye on 15 January 2019.
 He would make his debut in a league game on 3 March 2019 against Dalian Yifang F.C. where he came on as a late substitute for Zhong Jinbao in a 1-1 draw.
 After two seasons with the club he would struggle to establish himself as a vital member of the team and he would go on to be loaned out to second tier club Wuhan Three Towns in the 2021 China League One campaign.
 The move would turn out to be a big successes and he would go on to establish himself as a vital member of the team and help aid the club to win the league title and gain promotion as the club entered the top tier for the first time in their history.
 The following campaign Wuhan would make the move permanent and he would be part of the squad that won the 2022 Chinese Super League title.

 Career statistics

-Statistics accurate as of match played 11 January 2023.
+Statistics accurate as of match played 11 August 2026.